joaohenggeler/eternal-wanderer/Source/README.md

 * `autoit_scripts`: the AutoIt scripts that execute in the background while Firefox is running.

+* `fonts_path`: the path to the fonts directory.
+Every TTF file here is added to Firefox's fonts directory before running.
+Used to support custom fonts in old snapshots.

 * `recordings_path`: the path to the snapshot recordings directory.

 * `max_recordings_per_directory`: the maximum amount of recordings to be stored in each subdirectory in `recordings_path`.